RonaldZav/network-monitor-connector/README.md

 *   **Easy Deployment**: Downloads the pre-compiled binary directly from GitHub Releases.

 ## Quick Install (Ubuntu/Debian)
+ONLY SUPPORT FOR x86_64 CPU, IF YOU USE ARM CPU, DOWNLOAD SOURCE CODE AND COMPILE.

 Run the following command in your terminal to install and start the service automatically: